EmmanuelOga/plangs2/README.md

 - [ ] Add fb opengraph metadata.
 - [ ] Add missing aria attributes.

-## MISC

-- [ ] Add tests for frontend code.
-- [ ] Tweak backdrop-filter in Safari/Firefox.

-## Icons and Thumbnails

-- [ ] Make external icon thinner.
-- [ ] Table display mode? some things don't display good on a Grid, like Libraries.
-- [ ] Add more missing logos.
-- [ ] Identicons instead of P placeholder?

 ## "ADMIN"

 - [ ] Local: make it easy to edit languages: CLI or /admin on the server.